Jarred Kelenic Player Props: Mariners vs. Angels

-Jarred Kelenic, with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Patrick Sandoval on the hill, June 10 at 10:07 PM ET.
+The Seattle Mariners and Jarred Kelenic (.389 slugging percentage over his past 10 games, including one homer), take on starter Griffin Canning and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

-In his most recent game, he hit a home run while going 1-for-3 against the Angels.
+In his last game, he went 1-for-5 with a double against the Angels.

 Jarred Kelenic Game Info & Props vs. the Angels